Klopka: Story

 Soon, the family gets a call from a man who claims to be interested in helping Nemanja after seeing the ad, but is not willing to discuss the details over the phone so the meeting with Mladen is arranged the next day at a bar in Belgrade's Hotel Moskva.
-At the meeting, the dapper, a well-spoken middle-aged man (played by Miki Manojlović) says he's willing to pay €30,000, explaining that that should cover Nemanja's surgery and three plane tickets to Germany.
+At the meeting, the dapper, well-spoken middle-aged man (played by Miki Manojlović) says he's willing to pay €30,000, explaining that that should cover Nemanja's surgery and three plane tickets to Germany.
 Furthermore, he says that all he wants in return is for Mladen to murder someone, seeing him as the perfect candidate to carry out the crime, because he does not have any prior record and because he is an honest, hard-working man whom no one will suspect.
 Counting on Mladen's dismayed initial reaction, the man tells him to think it over and says he'll contact him in two days.

 Coming back home, Marija is eager to hear how the meeting went, however Mladen doesn't mention the shocking offer he received, simply dismissing the man he met with as "some nutcase".
 Although very much tempted, at this stage Mladen hopes that he never gets a call from him again, and in search of money even looks up an old colleague from his university days (Vojin Ćetković).
 The friend quickly rejects Mladen, telling him he's doesn't have the money right now.

 Two days later, as he announced, the mysterious man calls from a moving car, inquiring about the decision.
 A torn Mladen tells him unconvincingly that it's a no-go.
 Sensing doubts in Mladen's voice, the man tells him to give it more thought and informs him that everything needed to carry out the murder will be in a plastic bag placed in an electrical closet underneath Branko's Bridge, and tells him to pick it up at 7am the next morning.
 Lying in bed that night, tormented, Mladen attempts to get some input and advice from Marija by saying he's got something important to tell her while looking ready to finally clue her in on what's going on.
 However, following his long-winded introduction, she decisively interrupts him, thinking he's about to go into a whiny tale of what's bothering him in general.
 She further tells him to concentrate on Nemanja rather than on himself.

 That morning, Mladen shows up at the bridge and finds the plastic bag containing a loaded handgun, a letter with instructions and a message that promises a cash advance will be in his building mail box the next day.
 The letter also gives Mladen a contact name Miloš Ilić along with a PO box number.
 While Mladen is reading the letter in his Renault, a white BMW is seen leaving the scene.